SimonAlling/highlight-mistakes/README.md

 To use `proofreadWith`, you have to define these things:

   * A list of rules describing what should be marked as a mistake and what should be verified as correct.
-  * Two identifiers, one for mistakes and one for verified non-mistakes.
-  * A function that highlights a single mistake/non-mistake.
+  * A function that highlights a single mistake and one for non-mistakes.

 `highlightWith` can be used to further process the output of `proofreadWith`, e.g. to make non-breaking spaces neither marked as correct nor incorrect visible to a human editor.